Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 18. “Pelvic and Hindlimb Musculature of Tyrannosaurus rex (Dinosauria:Theropoda)”.
 Carrano and Hutchinson (2002).

 19. "Dinosaurian Precursors from the Middle Triassic of Argentina: Marasuchus lilloensis, gen. nov.".
 Sereno and Arcucci (1994).

+20. “Comparative Osteology and Phylogenetic Relationship of *Edmontosaurus* and *Shantungosaurus* (Dinosauria: Hadrosauridae) from the Upper Cretaceous of North America and East Asia”.
+Xing et al. (2014).